besheraj/Milestone3/README.md

 live version on: [link to live version!](http://aj-photogallery.herokuapp.com/)
 # Aj Photo Gallery "Milestone 3" Project:
-Aj photo gallery a web application store user photos in the cloud using AWS and represent the photos in your own gallery, its private as every user have their own account and can upload unlimited numbers of photos and store it online. its very easy to use sign up to creat your new account upload your photos and thats it.
+Aj photo gallery a web application store user photos in the cloud using AWS and represent the photos in your own gallery, its private as every user have their own account and can upload unlimited numbers of photos and store it online. its very easy to use sign up to create your new account upload your photos and thats it.

 # User Story: